josemlwdf/SeDebugPrivilege/README.md

     SeDebugPrivilegeExploit.exe  [command]

-# How It Works
+## How It Works

+- `EnableSeDebugPrivilege`

-- EnableSeDebugPrivilege Opens the current process token and requests the SeDebugPrivilege.
+  Opens the current process token and requests the SeDebugPrivilege.

+- `OpenWinlogonHandle`

-- OpenWinlogonHandle Enumerates running processes, finds winlogon.exe, and opens a handle with PROCESS_CREATE_PROCESS (or PROCESS_ALL_ACCESS fallback).
+  Enumerates running processes, finds `winlogon.exe`, and opens a handle with `PROCESS_CREATE_PROCESS` (or `PROCESS_ALL_ACCESS` fallback).

   <img width="612" height="507" alt="image" src="https://github.com/user-attachments/assets/32936c7d-de5c-4f19-b030-99c764539616" />

-- CreateProcessFromHandle
+- `CreateProcessFromHandle`

-    - Initializes a PROC_THREAD_ATTRIBUTE_LIST, resizing it on ERROR_INSUFFICIENT_BUFFER.
+    - Initializes a `PROC_THREAD_ATTRIBUTE_LIST`, resizing it on `ERROR_INSUFFICIENT_BUFFER`.

     - Updates the attribute list to set the parent process handle.

-    - Calls CreateProcessW with EXTENDED_STARTUPINFO_PRESENT to spawn the target as a child of `winlogon.exe`
+    - Calls `CreateProcessW` with `EXTENDED_STARTUPINFO_PRESENT` to spawn the target as a child of `winlogon.exe`

     <img width="752" height="265" alt="image" src="https://github.com/user-attachments/assets/3ba46717-d674-4ad4-8ca1-0f1cadd72c72" />

-# Error Handling
+## Error Handling

-  All Win32 calls are checked for failure.
-Errors are formatted via FormatMessageW, trimmed of trailing line breaks, and printed to the console.
-Buffers are cleaned up with LocalFree and heap allocations are released accordingly.
+  - All `Win32` calls are checked for failure.
+  - Errors are formatted via `FormatMessageW`, trimmed of trailing line breaks, and printed to the console.
+  - Buffers are cleaned up with `LocalFre`e and heap allocations are released accordingly.

-  Security & Disclaimer
+## Security & Disclaimer

 This code demonstrates powerful techniques that can be misused to bypass security boundaries.

-  Use it only in controlled environments with proper authorization.
-The author assumes no liability for misuse or damage caused by this code.
+`Use it only in controlled environments with proper authorization.` `The author assumes no liability for misuse or damage caused by this code.`

-# DISCLAIMER
 Inspired by GitHub user [daem0nc0re](https://github.com/daem0nc0re) and [this code](https://github.com/daem0nc0re/PrivFu/tree/main/PrivilegedOperations/SeDebugPrivilegePoC)

-# License
+## License

 This project is distributed under the MIT License